Ethosa/akane/README.md

 -   `templates` folder.

 # FAQ
--   How I can help to develop this project?
+*Q*: How I can help to develop this project?
-    You can put a :star: :3
+*A*: You can put a :star: :3

 <div align="center">
   Copyright 2020 Ethosa